regen-network/gocuke/README.md

 ### Strict Mode

+By default, gocuke runs in non-strict mode where the following conditions cause tests to be skipped rather than fail:
+- there are missing step definitions
-When a step panic's with the string `"PENDING"` (which is how code suggestions get generated), gocuke will consider the test as pending, skip the test and not fail the test suite.
-To fail tests that are pending, use the command line flag `-gocuke.strict` with `go test`.
+- a step panic's with the string `"PENDING"` (which is how code suggestions get generated)

+In these cases, gocuke will consider the test as pending, skip the test and not fail the test suite.

+Enable strict mode and fail tests in these cases, use the command line flag `-gocuke.strict` with `go test`.
 Ex: `go test ./... -gocuke.strict`.

 ### Tag Expressions